 Having defined the perspective, the resources are identified, measured and valued -typically in that order-.
-The type of cost and resource use associated with each perspective is detailed in Table 5 (29).
+The type of cost and resource use associated with each perspective is detailed in Table 3 (13).
 When evaluating an intervention, a decision on what resources are related with a treatment under evaluation, as well as on resources originated because of secondary effects, complications or complementary treatments should be included.
 This is an important step in the incorporation of relevant costs for a decision making about technology being evaluated in order to avoid not inclusion of relevant units.
 The identification of units depends mostly on disease and treatment of the study.

-Table 5.
+Table 3.
 Perspectives, type of cost (according to economic evaluation terminology) and resource consumption

-Perspective Type of Cost Example of resource consumption ices Hospital Hospital Direct cost Health professionals, hospital services, Drugs, medical devices Equipment, space, facilities, and Health care sector sector Cost incurred in primary health sector: consultation with general practitioner, physiotherapist, prescription of a medicine.
-Rehabilitation in a facility or at home Community-based services, such as home care, social support Long-term care in nursing homes Societal Direct costs to publicly funded services (other than health care) Social services, such as home help, meals on wheels Income transfer payments paid (e.g., disability benefits) Special education Indirect costs to patients and their families Out-of-pocket payments (including co-payments) for drugs, dental treatment.
+Perspective Perspective Type of Cost Type of Cost Example of resource consumption ices Hospital Hospital Direct cost Health professionals, hospital services, Drugs, medical devices Equipment, space, facilities, and Public payer Health care services Direct cost in other health care sector Cost incurred in primary health sector: consultation with general practitioner, physiotherapist, prescription of a medicine.
+Rehabilitation in a facility or at home Community-based services, such as home care, social support Long-term care in nursing homes Societal Direct costs to publicly funded services (other than health care) publicly funded services (other Social services, such as home help, meals on wheels Income transfer payments paid (e.g., disability benefits) Special education Indirect costs to patients and their families patients and their Out-of-pocket payments (including co-payments) for drugs, dental treatment.
 Cost of travel for treatment.
 Lost time at unpaid work (e.g., housework) by patient and family caring for the patient Productivity cost of the patient Lost productivity due to reduced working capacity, or short-term or long-term absence from work (during friction period); Costs to employer to hire and train replacement worker for patient

-Ref: toolbox HTA(29) Some of these costs may be incurred by the publicly funded health care system, depending on the precise nature of these costs and the relevant jurisdiction;
+Ref: toolbox HTA(13) Some of these costs may be incurred by the publicly funded health care system, depending on the precise nature of these costs and the relevant jurisdiction;